GCPH-nx/nx/README.md

 Warning

-oragne shop acts solely as a forwarding service and is not responsible for the quality, safety, legality, or delivery of products from third-party shops.
+GCPH-nx acts solely as a forwarding service and is not responsible for the quality, safety, legality, or delivery of products from third-party shops.